Length in Iowa: 320 miles/515 kilometers

 The US Route 6 Touring Association's home

 page deals with the history of US 6; the association's Iowa chapter is here.
-"Historic Route 6" markers were placed on the old segment between Wilton and I-280 after a dedication ceremony in Wilton on June 14, 2012, and the Association plans to add similar signs to other former US 6 segments.
+"Historic Route 6" markers were placed on the old segment between Wilton and I-280 after a dedication ceremony in Wilton on June 14, 2012.
+The Association plans to mark the entire original US 6 route as such by the end of 2014.
 Also, the White Pole Road Development Corporation has promoted the old US 6 segment between Adair and Dexter as a revival of the White Pole Road auto trail.

 US 6's role as a major state corridor diminished with the construction

 of I-80.
 Nonetheless, US 6 still carries a lot of local traffic, especially

 in places like Davenport, Des Moines, Council Bluffs, and Iowa City.
 On August

 4, 2002, the Des Moines Register ran a series of articles focusing on how

 I-80's completion affected some towns along US 6.